aidanmorgan/fypm/aael-v0_1.md

 3. PROHIBITED USES
-   The following uses are strictly prohibited without explicit written permission and payment through the Content Authenticity Protocol:
+   The following uses are strictly prohibited without explicit written permission and payment through the Human Content Compensation Protocol:

    a) Training, fine-tuning, or optimizing any AI System using this content
    b) Processing this content through any LLM or generative AI model